ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 If you have the following properties in the additional amount, VAT:

-- Default percent is True;
+- Default Percent is True;
 - Round Scale is '2';
 - Base On Lines is True;